Ferber Method Sleep Training: How It Works

 How Long Does Ferber Method Take?

-Every baby is different, but with consistent delivery parents often start to see some sleep improvement using Ferber by around nights 5-7, but it usually takes at least two weeks for your baby to become comfortable falling asleep independently.
+Every baby is different, but when consistently delivering the Ferber method, parents often start to see some sleep improvement using Ferber around nights 5-7, but it usually takes at least two weeks for your baby to become totally comfortable falling asleep independently.

-Compared to other gentle methods of sleep training, Ferber Method can be considered a quickest method of sleep training.
+Compared to other gentle methods of sleep training, Ferber method can be considered a quick method of sleep training.
 The more parental involvement, the slower sleep training may take.

-There are multiple types of sleep training methods that range from low parental involvement to high parental involvement – many consider Ferber Method to be a moderate parental involvement method.
+There are multiple types of sleep training methods that range from low parental involvement to high parental involvement – many consider Ferber method to be a moderate parental involvement method since you still enter the room to offer comfort.

 That said, it’s important to note that successful Ferber sleep training is also very much dependent on your baby’s personality, as well as what you’re comfortable with.